Accelerating Robotic Reinforcement Learning with Agent Guidance: Agent-guided Policy Search

 \subsubsection{Exploration Pruning}

-The agent prunes irrelevant exploration to accelerate learning.
-The agent defines a 3D bounding box $\mathcal{C}_{\text{box}}$ that encapsulates the task-relevant volume.
-During RL training, any action leading outside this volume is masked.
-By constraining the search space to a semantically valid manifold, AGPS prevents the robot from wasting samples in task-irrelevant regions.
+To accelerate learning, the agent defines a 3D bounding box $\mathcal{C}_{\text{box}}$ that encapsulates the task-relevant volume.
+During RL training, actions leading outside this volume are masked.
+This constrains the search space to a valid region, preventing the robot from exploring irrelevant states.